• Skip to primary navigation

 Gently remove the cups to a wire cooling rack.
 I use a knife to lift each out of the pan gently.

-a mixing bowl full of vanilla frosting.
+A mixing bowl full of vanilla frosting.

 Step 7: Prepare your filling!
 See below for a list of delicious filling options.
 If you are making frosting, I recommend making that now while the cookie cups are cooling.
 Note: do not fill the cookie cups until they are fully cooled!

-coloring frosting in a small bowl.
+Coloring frosting in a small bowl.

 Use food coloring to color your frosting if you make these cookie cups for a holiday or special occasion.
 You can also make a fun flavor like these Gluten Free Peppermint Cookie Cups.